Debajyati/turboterm.vim/README.md

 ## Reporting Bugs
-In case of any bugs or issues report it in the GitHub.
+In case of any bugs or issues report it in the GitHub (by opening an issue).

+## Star ⭐ this repo
+Star ✨ this project to show some 💚 and make it more accessible!